 - Community Service Day and Public Interest Orientation in September

 - Spring break service trips in New Orleans, South Texas, Michigan, Cambodia,

 Boston and throughout New England, with new locations every year

 - Public interest events focusing on timely issues

 - Network with BU Law alumni who are experts in the field

 - BU Law's 21 foreign study opportunities offer access to international public interest organizations

 - The School's extensive curriculum of elective classes helps prepare you for public interest work

-- BU Law annually awards 11 public interest fellowships, which fund 10 months of full-time employment for recent graduates at a range of public service organizations throughout the U.S. and abroad.
+- BU Law annually awards public interest fellowships, which fund up to a year of full-time employment for recent graduates at a range of public service organizations throughout the US and abroad.